Illya9999/OasisProject/README.md

 The Oasis is a *server*, not a client.
 To use the default moomoo.io client, start the server and in your browser, install oasis.user.js to tampermoneky or another userscript manager.
 Then visit oasis.moomoo.io

+# FAQ
+Q: I thought the oasis had an anticheat?
+A: Yes we do.
+We decided to keep that closed source though.

 # Directory roadmap
 **THIS STUFF DOESNT REALLY REFLECT THE CURRENT STATE OF THE REPO** `src/` - The server source code<br>